LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Offer a security deposit or letter of credit as a substitute

-• Do not collateralize personal assets for a long-term lease unless there is no other path
+• Don't collateralize personal assets for a long-term lease unless there's no other path

 What to negotiate